Colorado Elopement Guide

 (Georgetown, 45 min from Denver)

 Park at the summit, step out into alpine tundra at 11,670 feet with Mount Bierstadt across the willows.
-Sunrise on a weekday: you, your person, and maybe a mountain goat with boundary issues.
+Sunrise on a weekday means you, your person, and maybe people summiting the nearby 14,000 foot mountain.
 This is the closest "wait, we're REALLY in the mountains" moment to Denver.

 Loveland Pass